NOT PRESENT 9994 (GO TO 108)

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-HWCHEIGHT (HC3) reports the young household member's length or height as measured by DHS personnel.
-See this variable and HWCHTHOWMEAS (HC15) for specifics on length/height measurement.
-The related variable AGEMOHHLT5 (HC1) reports the young household member's age in months at the time of measurement.
+HWHEIGHT (HW3) reports the child's length or height as measured by DHS personnel.
+See this variable and HWHTHOWMEAS (HW15) for specifics on child length/height measurement.
+The related variable KIDAGEMO (HW1) reports the child's age in months at the time of measurement.

-For an alternative measure of stunting in terms of height-for-age for the same reference population, see HWCHAZNCHS (HC5).
-HWCHAZNCHS reports the difference between the young household member's height and the median height of the CDC reference population of the same age and sex, expressed in units equal to one standard deviation of the reference population's distribution.
+For an alternative measure of child stunting in terms of height-for-age, see HWHAZNCHS (HW5).
+HWHAZNCHS reports the difference between the child's height and the median height of the CDC reference population of the same age and sex, expressed in units equal to one standard deviation of the reference population's distribution.